Jigjidiin Mönkhbat

 Jigjidiin Mönkhbat (Жигжидийн Мөнхбат; 1 June 1941 – 9 April 2018) was a Mongolian wrestler.
+Mönkhbat was the undefeated 1968 Olympic vice-champion in the 87 kg.

+Mönkhbat placed fourth in the middleweight (87 kg) division at the 1966 World Wrestling Championships, having lost the bronze medal match, however, he defeated the reigning three-time World Champion and the strongest 1964 Olympic wrestler Mansour Mehdizadeh of Iran in the first match.
+At the 1967 World Wrestling Championships Mönkhbat held a bronze medal after defeating Majid Aghili of Iran.
 At the 1968 Summer Olympics he won the silver medal in the men's Freestyle Middleweight category (87 kg), behind gold medalist Boris Michail Gurevich of the Soviet Union and ahead of bronze medalist Prodan Gardzhev of Bulgaria.

-His results in the Olympics were 4 wins, 2 draws, and 0 losses.
+However, Mönkhbat left the tournament as undefeated wrestler, his results in the Olympics were 4 wins, 2 draws, and 0 losses:

-Mönkhbat was a Titan in Mongolian wrestling, a top rank in the sport, with six Naadam championship wins (1963–1967, 1974).
-He won five tournaments in a row, a feat achieved by only two other athletes in the modern history of Mongolian wrestling (since 1922).
+Mönkhbat was a State Grand Champion in bökh, a top rank in the sport, with six Naadam championship wins (1963–1967, 1974).
 His name Mönkhbat means "Eternal firm" in the Mongolian language.

-He was the father of professional sumo wrestler Hakuhō Shō, who held the top rank of yokozuna in that sport before retiring.
+Mönkhbat was the father of professional sumo wrestler Hakuhō Shō, who held the top rank of yokozuna in that sport before retiring.
 His son Hakuhō regards his six Nadaam championships as the equivalent of 36 tournament championships in sumo (as sumo tournaments are held six times a year) and used that as motivation to keep going even after passing Taihō's record of 32 championships.

+Bökh career record

+Legacy

+In bökh, Mönkhbat won five consecutive tournaments, a feat matched by only two other athletes in the modern history of the sport since 1922.

+Mönkhbat's statue was erected in his honor and in celebration of his achievements on July 21, 2021, in his hometown of Erdenesant, Tuv Province, Mongolia.
+The event also marked the 100th anniversary of Erdensant sum.
+His student and fellow State Grand Champion Gelegjamtsyn Ösökhbayar attended the opening ceremony.